OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gentle-introduction.md

 ### How does it work?

-There are four main steps for bringing a Stylus program to life — coding, compilation, execution, and proving.
+There are four main steps for bringing a Stylus program to life — coding, activation, execution, and proving.

 #### Coding